-Flash 34 is part of a portfolio of eleven different screenprints based on the assassination of President John F. Kennedy on November 22, 1963 and was named for all the “news flash” texts that were being broadcast at the time.
+Flash 34 by Andy Warhol is part of a portfolio of eleven different screenprints based on the assassination of President John F. Kennedy on November 22, 1963.
+The piece was named for all the “news flash” texts that were being broadcast at the time.
 All of the prints were based on campaign posters, mass-media photographs, and advertisements.
-The prints were presented next to Teletype text taken straight from news sources.
-Warhol Flash 34 features Jacqueline Kennedy in dark blue on a bright blue background.
+The title Flash – November 22, 1963 represents the date of the assassination and the constant news attention about the event.
+Flash 34 features Jacqueline Kennedy in dark blue on a bright blue background.

-Flash 34 as Part of Andy Warhol’s Larger Body of Work
+Flash 34 by Andy Warhol as Part of His Larger Body of Work

 Warhol continued to use images from the media in his work while using the layering technique more to add depth to his images.
 Flash 34 demonstrates a clear statement about his feelings towards the media and how the American people react.
 With this series, Warhol observes American society, including its relationship with the media; he becomes fascinated with its obsession with tragedy, which he returns to in later works.
 He continues to take on mass media in his work by challenging the norms and making people think differently.
 Warhol was quoted saying that “what bothered me was the way television and radio were programming everybody to feel so sad.
 It seemed like no matter how hard you tried, you couldn’t get away from the thing.”